voidcontests/runner/README.md

 # runner

 This is an image for `runner` container.
-Some sort of a sandbox, inside which users' solutions are executed.
+Some sort of a sandbox, inside which users' solutions are executed

 ### Deploy